- What if my dog needs to see the doctor?

 Do you have a shuttle service?

-Our staff will come by your home or work and pick up your dog for a fun filled day at day camp or an overnight stay.
+Our staff will come by your home or work and pick up your dog for a fun filled day at day camp.
 Just let us know where we need to go and we’ll let you know how much it will be (see rate chart).
-Shuttle hours are from 7am – 9:00am and 5:00pm to 7:00pm Monday to Friday.
+Shuttle hours are from 7am – 9:00am and 5:00pm to 7:00pm Monday to Friday for Daycamp Dogs.
+We do not provide our Shuttle service on weekends or for overnight guests.

 What will my dog be doing when he/she spends the day at Paws Chateau?